islandoftex/arara/README.markdown

-# Arara
+# arara

-`arara` is a TeX automation tool.
-It is as powerful as you want it to be. `arara` doesn’t provide solutions out of the box, but it gives you subsidies to enhance your TeX experience.
+`arara` is a TeX automation tool based on rules and directives.
+It gives you subsidies to enhance your TeX experience.

 ## License